jensjepsen/growing-neural-cellular-automata/README.md

 # A reproduction of Growing Neural Cellular Automata

+Play around with the trained models and read about the alorithms at [Reproducing Growing Neural Cellular Automata](https://jensjepsen.github.io/growing-neural-cellular-automata/).

 This repository contains code to reproduce the work by **Alexander Mordvintsev, Ettore Randazzo, Eyvind Niklasson and Michael Levin**, which can be found at [Growing Neural Cellular Automata
 ](https://distill.pub/2020/growing-ca/).

 The repo consists of two parts:
 * PyTorch code to train the models and export them to ONNX